 A: Certo is a dilute solution of pectin and sugars from citrus fruits.
 It is an ideal medium for yeasts and moulds that could destroy the pectin and turn the sugar into alcohol.
 There is enough preservative to stop this happening immediately, but only if the Certo is kept refrigerated, and used in a limited time.

 Q: I have noticed sediment in the bottle; what is it and does it affect the quality of the Certo?

-A: This may either be very fine particles of the apple pulp used to make Certo, or sometimes very small amounts of undisolved pectin powder.
-In either case, it is quite harmless, and has no effect on the quality or effectiveness of the Certo.
+A: This may be very small amounts of dissolved pectin powder.
+It is harmless and has no effect on the quality or effectiveness of the Certo.
 In all instances you should shake the bottle well before use.

 Q: My Certo has passed its “Best before date”.
 Is it still safe to use?

 A: It will not do you any harm, but it is likely to give a poorer set to your jam.
 It is best to get fresh supplies of Certo.

 Q: Where can I buy Certo?